STS417/Specter/README.md

 # Specter
-# Specter is a Saas platform that transform Software Deployments into narrative timelines, allowing users to fork, replay, and analyze the impact of ArgoCD deployments
+# Specter is a Saas platform that transform stock data from congressional members into easy to read and follow formats.

 Key Capabilities
-* Real-time event ingestions from ArgoCD
+* Real-time event ingestions

-* Deployment timeline constructions

-* Counterfactual/forked timeline simulations
+* Notify user of trade movements

 * Narrative generation via LLM